Mamadd06/klox-dev-test/readme.md

 # Klox Back-end Node.js Developer Test

-This project contains a development environment and instructions for completing the back-end developer test for Klox Entertainment.
-Fork this repository and submit a link to your solution in Github.
+This project contains a development environment and instructions for completing the back-end developer test for Klox Entertainment. **Fork** this repository and **submit a link to your solution in Github**.

 ## Prerequisites
 * Node.js - https://nodejs.org/en/